vidurb/docker-transmission-wireguard/README.md

 **UPDATE: If you were encountering problems using Privoxy, they are fixed in v1.3.1**

 Now that Docker Hub has implemented usage restrictions, you might want to use an alternative.
-This image is also hosted on the GitHub Container Registry at `ghcr.io/vidurb/transmission-wireguard`, as well as on the Amazon Elastic Container Registry at `public.ecr.aws/t0n7w8o1/transmission-wireguard`
+See the various image URLs below:

+- `ghcr.io/vidurb/transmission-wireguard` (GitHub Container Registry)
+- `public.ecr.aws/t0n7w8o1/transmission-wireguard` (Amazon Elastic Container Registry)
+- `vidurb/transmission-wireguard` (Docker Hub)

 Built using GitHub Actions: